-The shuttle runs between the I-81 Exit 140 Park & Ride lot and the main trailhead parking lot on Route 311.
-The service will resume service on March 3, 2023.
+A seasonal shuttle for hikers runs between the I-81 Exit 140 Park & Ride lot and the main trailhead parking lot on Route 311.

 McAfee Knob Trailhead

-From the main parking area, the trailhead is directly across Catawba Valley Drive.
-You will see a sign that reads “McAfee Knob 3.9 miles.”
+The trailhead on Catawba Valley Drive is marked by a sign that reads “McAfee Knob 3.9 miles.”

 From here, the ascent begins now, first with a set of wooden steps, as you start to climb a northbound section of the white-blazed Appalachian Trail.